 With this widget, you can add and edit texts within your project.
-To add new text, use the shortcut T or push + (W) in the widget bar and select Text.
+To add new text, use the shortcut T or push + (W) in the left dock and select Text.

 If you are pasting text from an external document but do not want to keep its format, you can use the shortcut Cmd+Shift+V to paste text without formatting.